Self-Configuring Quantum Networks with Superposition of Trajectories: Two-node protocol

-The results presented in Figs.~\ref{fig:two_ineq_channels} and \ref{fig:three_ineq_channels} support our observation that the probabilistic variant is more robust than the deterministic one for asymmetric noise types and strengths, and Fig.~\ref{fig:two_ineq_channels} further highlights the probabilistic variant’s resilience to noise in the path DOF.
+The results presented in Figs.~\ref{fig:two_ineq_channels} and \ref{fig:three_ineq_channels} support our observation that the probabilistic variant is more robust than the deterministic one for asymmetric noise types and strengths, and {\done further highlight the probabilistic variant’s resilience to both path DOF noise and statistical noise}.